 Why should a team give you a chance if you can’t show the courtesy to contact the team and let them no the situation, it would be the professional thing to do.

-Topics: Rashad McCants
+Tags: Rashad McCants